opendallas/DEP-Hackathon/README.md

 Developer Tools and Resources
 -----------------------------
 There are many resources you can use to help you develop your app.
-Though there are a lot, don't get caught up in the vastness!
+Though there are a lot, don't get caught up in the vastness or you'll lose out on building something awesome!
 Some of these you won't event need, but just know that they are available to you.

 ### Revision Control
 * [Github](http://github.com)
 * [BitBucket](http://bitbucket.org)

-### Platforms
+### Free Platforms
 * [Amazon Web Services (Free Tier)](http://aws.amazon.com/free/)
 * [OpenShift](https://www.openshift.com/)
 * [Pantheon (Drupal Hosting)](https://www.getpantheon.com/)